Shop::Wildberries::ProductsList - Wildberries product list scraper

 https://www.wildberries.ru/brands/s-a-s

-Clinks to a category's product list, for example:
+Links to a product list in a category, for example:

 https://www.wildberries.ru/catalog/elektronika/razvlecheniya-i-gadzhety/igrovye-konsoli/playstation